 - The vendor may feel the refund request is unjustified.

-- The client could be unhappy if the vendor refuses to provide the refund.
+- The client could be unhappy if the vendor refuses to provide a refund.

 Do online vendors have the right to deny a refund?

 Not only do they have the right, (except in the UK under the Consumer Rights Act) but many others do not even provide refunds for digital products.

 This is because while digital products can be downloaded they cannot be returned like a physical product, and the same goes for any digital services offered.